AliTopal89/practicego/README.md

 >```
 >
 > An `interface type` is the opposite of a `struct` type (concrete type).
-> An interface type can only declare a method set of behavior.This means there
+> An interface type can only declare a method set of behavior.
+This means there
 > is nothing concrete about an interface type.
 >```go
 >  func retrieve(r reader) error {